team4kira/Cybersecurity-Project-2/README.md

 # Cybersecurity-Project-2: Exploit Vulnerabilities in Rekall Corporation's Web Application, Linux Servers, and Windows Servers
 For this cybersecurity project, I created a hypothetical company named L'Ordinateur de la Maison (LOM).
 LOM was authorized by the fictional Rekall Corporation to conduct a vulnerability assessment of Rekall's web application, Linux machine, and Windows machine.
-The attached PDF contains a detailed report of the assessment findings.
+Below shows my vulnerability findings for the project.

 By: Kevin D